GaitovRK/GaitovRK/README.md

 ## Experience

 ### Freelance iOS Developer
 - **Micro-learning App**: Currently developing an iOS app for a small startup.
 The app is a platform for short and engaging video lessons.
-The app includes a user log in, profile page, favourites, main menu, list of courses, a search bar and filters.
+The app includes a user login, profile page, favourites, main menu, list of courses, a search bar and filters.
 The application is structured according to MVVM architecture.
 The tech stack: SwiftUI, Firebase, AVKit, CoreData.
 - **Recipe Search App:** Application for searching recipes.
 It has a list of popular recipes, search and filtering options, a list of favourites, recipe ingredients and a video for each recipe.
 The tech stack: UIKit, Foundation, URLSession, REST API.
 - **Focus Timer App:** Application for putting a timer while working.
 It silences the phone from notifications and reminds you to have a break.
 Includes additionally Settings, and Profile page.
 The tech stack: SwiftUI, UIKit, CoreData, User Notifications.